Helmholtz's inverse problem of the discrete calculus of variations: Abstract

 \section{Abstract}

-We derive the discrete version of the classical Helmholtz condition.
-Precisely, we state a theorem characterizing second order finite differences equations (see Definition \ref{defSOFDE}) admitting a Lagrangian formulation.
+We derive the discrete version of the classical Helmholtz's condition.
+Precisely, we state a theorem characterizing second order finite differences equations admitting a Lagrangian formulation.
 Moreover, in the affirmative case, we provide the class of all possible Lagrangian formulations.